Does My Baby Dream? Understanding REM Sleep in Babies

 Newborns get a lot of sleep—and more than half of that is REM sleep.

 It’s estimated that newborns spend about 40%-70% of their sleep in REM.
 That translates to, on average, 8-11 hours per day in REM.

 As we age, REM sleep in babies lessens.
 Children spend about 25%-30% of their sleep in REM, and adults spend 15%-20% of their sleep in this stage.
 That translates to only about 90-120 minutes of REM per night.

 REM sleep is important for everyone to get—but it’s especially important for baby.

-While it may not sound restful, REM is an incredibly important phase of sleep, especially for infants.
+While it may not sound restful, REM sleep in babies is an incredibly important phase of sleep, especially for infants.
 REM benefits:

 - Learning and memory: Studies have shown that humans have trouble retaining information in their short and long-term memory without the support of REM sleep.
 As baby learns so much every day, it’s important that their brain has time to process it all.

 - Brain development: Neural connections are incredibly important for your baby’s development.
 Research indicates that the REM sleep stage is when neural connections go into overdrive, meaning that REM promotes development.